MohammedYashHossain/LeRobot/README.md

 1. **Port not found**: Run `python -m lerobot.find_port`
 2. **Motors not detected**: Check USB connections and power
 3. **Calibration errors**: Re-run motor setup process
+4. **Motor ID conflicts**: Use setup_motors command to reset IDs

+### Motor ID Reset Process
+If motor IDs are swapped or incorrect:
+1. Run `python -m lerobot.setup_motors` for the affected arm
+2. Follow the prompts to reset each motor ID
+3. Recalibrate the arm after ID reset
+4. Test teleoperation

 ### Port Changes
 If COM ports change on different computers: